cardano-foundation/cardano-rosetta-java/docker/readme.md

 ### 8. Synchronization mode
 ````
-docker run -e SYNC=true --env-file .\docker\.env.dockerfile -p 8082:8082 -v {custom_folder}:/networks -d {image_name}:latest
+docker run -e SYNC=true --env-file .\docker\.env.dockerfile -p 8082:8082 -d {image_name}:latest
 ````
 The container can be started in synchronization mode.
-In this case, the container will verify chunks and synchronize all nodes when it is started.
+In this case, the container will verify chunks and synchronize all nodes when it is started and run ``Rosseta Api`` after that
 To start it you need to change the ``SYNC`` variable in ``.env.dockerfile`` or by adding the ``-e SYNC=true`` key when starting the container.
 Progress can be tracked in the container log.